 Fluid requirements vary a lot (temperature, size, gender, fitness level etc) but a general rule of thumb is 500ml – 750ml an hour.

-Regardless of weather, aim for a minimum of 500ml per hour.
-Note: Marathoners, it is particularly important to ensure you use hydration containing carbohydrates for energy but also electrolytes.
+Regardless of the weather, aim for a minimum of 500ml per hour.
+Note: marathoners, it is particularly important to ensure you use hydration containing carbohydrates for energy but also electrolytes.
 You will be losing vital electrolytes in sweat and if these aren’t replaced (or you're drinking a truckload of plain water) you may be at risk of a very dangerous condition called Hyponatremia.
 Symptoms include confusion, nausea, headaches and even loss of consciousness, so be sure to replace electrolytes.

 Remember that there are other carbohydrate containing options such as real food.
 Examples are peanut butter slugs, sports bars and bananas.
 While food takes longer to digest, if you train yourself to eat small morsels regularly this can be a really effective way to remain energised.
-TOP SPORTS NUTRITION TIPS: Take extra

-Always anticipate longer race times, and take take extra fuel accordingly.
+Always anticipate longer race times, and take extra fuel accordingly.
 I have met countless numbers of athletes who have rocketed through races only to hit that dreaded wall and have nothing left to eat or drink to get through it.
 Even a few sweat covered jet plane lollies can save the day.

 Breakfast is the first step to a successful day out

 After a long nights fasting it is essential to fuel up for the day ahead no matter what distance you are planning to run.
 If you tend to suffer from stomach issues plan to eat 2-3 hours before start time to give your body time to digest breakfast.
 Choose something that ideally contains carbohydrates but more importantly sits well with you.
 Practice different options and lengths of time before training long runs to make sure you have this nailed.
-Some of my athletes most common breakfast choices would be porridge, bircher muesli or Nutella, peanut butter and banana on fruit toast (race day treat?).
+Some of my athlete's common breakfast choices would be porridge, bircher muesli or Nutella, peanut butter and banana on fruit toast (race day treat?).

 Practice in training

 All of the sports nutrition theory in the world will not get you through your race if you physically can’t tolerate eating & drinking while running (believe me I have learned this the hard way!).
 Use your long training runs as a dress rehearsal for your race day nutrition plan.
 This means using the exact same brand of any gels/chomps/electrolytes you plan to use on the day.
-As a result your body will know exactly what to expect and if something doesn’t work for you now there is time to change it.
-Remember to be patient, you do have to train your body to accept fuel while running so the earlier you start practicing your race day nutrition plan, the better.
-Recover
+As a result, your body will know exactly what to expect and if something doesn’t work for you now there is time to change it.
+Remember to be patient, you do have to train your body to accept fuel while running so the earlier you start practising your race day nutrition plan, the better.

-available nationwide by Skype.
+Personalised Nutrition Consultations, available nationwide by Skype.
 Whether you want help with your daily lifestyle nutrition, or assistance on a specific race day nutrition plan, a one-on-one 45 minute consultation and written nutrition plan can help you on your way.

 Comments will be approved before showing up.